Bridging the Gap to a New World of Hyper-Personalized Service

 Brands Doing It Right

+Netflix.
 Streaming giant Netflix is well known for its data-science-driven approach to all its operations.
-Data analysis and machine learning are used to optimize everything from the quality of streaming to customer viewing recommendations.
+Data analysis and machine learning are used to optimize everything from streaming quality to customer viewing recommendations.
 Its reach even extends into Netflix’s investment in the creation of viewing content, bringing Silicon Valley into Hollywood by optimizing the complicated process of creating original programming.

 “Using data science, analytics, machine learning, and optimization, we can support content creators’ decisions from pre-production through principal photography and editing, VFX, sound mixing, as well as localization and quality control.
 Then we use data to help teams [choose from] good options, rather than defining solutions [to operational challenges] from scratch.” – Jen Walraven, Netflix manager of Science and Analytics2.

-The benchmark for the successful use of data science to transform guest experiences and business operations is online retailer Amazon.
+Amazon.
+The benchmark for using data science to transform guest experiences and business operations is online retailer Amazon.
 Data science powers everything from customer recommendations to delivery logistics.
-Quantitative analysis of delivery times and transportation costs help determine the location of the company’s fulfillment centers.
+Quantitative analysis of delivery times and transportation costs helps determine the location of the company’s fulfillment centers.

 “Many of the important decisions we make at Amazon.com can be made with data.
 There is a right answer or a wrong answer, a better answer or a worse answer, and math tells us which is which.
 These are our favorite kinds of decisions.” – Jeff Bezos3, Amazon Founder and CEO

 “With about 90 million transactions a week, we know a lot about what people are buying, where they’re buying, how they’re buying.
-And if we combine this information with other data, like weather, promotions, inventory, insights into local events, we can actually deliver better personalized service to other customers.” – Gerri Martin-Flickinger, the Chief Technology Officer and EVP at Starbucks
+And if we combine this information with other data, like weather, promotions, inventory, insights into local events, we can actually deliver better-personalized service to other customers,” says Gerri Martin-Flickinger, the Chief Technology Officer and EVP at Starbucks.

 Conclusion

-Without the ability to understand, analyze, and actually put it to use, data is worthless.
-Properly collecting data and being able to create functional production-level solutions require a level of expertise and technical skill that a company may not have.
+Data is worthless without the ability to understand, analyze, and put it to use.
+Collecting data and creating functional production-level solutions require expertise and technical skill that a company may not have.

 The demand for qualified data scientists is increasing throughout the business community, just as the demand for personalized experiences is increasing in the experience industry.
 Data has become an invaluable asset to big and small companies.
 At the end of the day, the size of a company or the amount of data does not matter.
 What does matter is how each brand uses it to improve the guest experience.